 - Venue: Varosliget Hungarian-English Bilingual Primary School, 1146 Budapest, Hermina ut 9.

-- Classes on Offer: Kendo for adults and children, iaido
+- Classes on Offer: Kendo for adults and children from ~14 years of age, iaido

 - Weekly Practice Times:

 - Friday: iaido 6:30-8:00 PM

 - Instructors: Abe Tetsushi (kendo K7-dan), Hunor Mihalik (iaido R7-dan, kendo R6-dan)

 - What does a typical training session consist of?

 After a thorough warming up we practise basic foot-work and suburi together.
 Next, beginners and bōgu holders practise separately.
 Sandor Lapossy teaches beginners, and is doing a great job in helping new members reach bōgu level.
 Mondays focus more on basics; Thursdays there is more time for ji–geiko.